john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 That's the Python motto.
 The author of the first version of Python, [Guido von Rossom](http://en.wikipedia.org/wiki/Benevolent_dictator_for_life), has started a culture in the Python community that code should be easy to use.
 To that end, Python comes with a large collection of [standard libraries](https://en.wikipedia.org/wiki/Standard_library).
 These are tools to do the sorts of things that people frequently want to do with a computer programming language: complex math, random numbers, calendars, dates and times, dealing with *.zip files, communicating over the internet via HTTP, reading CSV files, you name it.

+### Compared to Other Popular Languages

+If you are a scientist or (non-software) engineer or some kind, you probably have tried other programming languages.

+> How does Python compare?

+Well, first off, if you have experience with Matlab, LabView, JavaScript, or LaTeX the big difference is: Python is a general-purpose programming language.
+Unlike those languages, Python is used in the real world to just do practically (almost) everything you want to do with software.

+If, in the past, you have experience with C, C++, Java, Fortran, or Rust, the first thing you'll notice is that Python is a lot easier to learn.
+And _much_ faster to get really good with.
+The second thing you'll notice is that Python isn't a strongly-typed language, and that will be strange for you.
+Lastly, Python code will run slower than those other languages.
+The cost-benefit argument that Python makes is that sometimes you want to optimize for faster code, but sometimes you want to optimize for your developers time.
+And in that case, there's no comparison: Python wins.

 ## How to make the most of this class

 > Write code.